Beat the Heat with the Top Summer Staples

 We know how important it is for retailers and direct-to-consumer fashion brands to stay on top of the latest trends in order to keep merchandise relevant and keep shoppers coming back, but tackling the ever-evolving cycle of trends can be tricky.

-This is why our in-house styling team put their extensive knowledge and capabilities to work in order to share their takeaways on three core style trends for summer 2022 – women’s apparel.
+This is why our in-house team of domain experts put their extensive knowledge and capabilities to work in order to share their takeaways on three core style trends for summer 2022 – women’s apparel.

 Core Trend #1: Y2K Style